Detailed guides to painful problems, treatments & more

 Sulphate deficiency could also be thing, but to a much lesser degree, and much less clearly.
 It’s a much more obscure topic, nearly science-free.

-There is little doubt that extra magnesium sulfate has some effects on physiology in some contexts.
-Some of those effects are well known, including some common medical applications mentioned earlier.
-These include unpleasant effects, like diarrhea.
-But, judging from the established medical uses/effects of Epsom salt, there is definitely no particular reason so far to believe that having more magnesium or sulfate in your blood is going to be much use to you — unless you have eclampsia, tetanus, or a confirmed magnesium deficiency.
+But, judging from the established medical uses/effects of Epsom salt, there is definitely no particular reason so far to believe that adding magnesium or sulfate to your blood is going to be much use to you — unless you have eclampsia, tetanus, or a confirmed magnesium deficiency.

 Or possibly migraines or neuropathy.
 Or cramps.
 Maybe.